pvamshi2002-ship-it/HealOn-project/README.md

 - Task tracking.
 -Email OTP verification validates a user's identity by sending a one-time password to their registered email address.

-## Password Reset OTP

-Forgot Password uses Firebase phone authentication on Flutter Web/Chrome only.
-The web build reads `frontend/lib/firebase_options.dart`; Android Firebase configuration is not used for this OTP flow.
-For backend token verification outside local `DEBUG` development, install `backend/requirements.txt` and set `FIREBASE_SERVICE_ACCOUNT_FILE` to a Firebase service account JSON file.

 In Firebase Console, create a Web app for project `healon-a62fd`, enable Authentication > Sign-in method > Phone, and add your local host under Authentication > Settings > Authorized domains.
 Copy the Web app's `appId`